bertinetto/staple/README.md

 ###Modes
 * `runTracker(sequence, start_frame)` runs the tracker on `sequence` from `start_frame` onwards.
 * `runTracker_webcam` starts an interactive webcam demo.
-The visualization requires MATLAB Computer Vision Toolbox, please email me if you want to try the demo without the toolbox.
+The visualization requires MATLAB Computer Vision Toolbox, please email me if you need to try the demo without the toolbox.
-* `runTracker_VOT` and `run_Staple` run the tracker within the benchmarks.
-VOT and OTB respectively.
+* `runTracker_VOT` and `run_Staple` run the tracker within the benchmarks VOT and OTB respectively.

 ###Format
 For `runTracker(sequence, start_frame)`, make sure the directory tree looks like the following: